LordAshes/Talespire-AssetDataPlugin/README.md

 ## Change Log

 ```
+1.3.0: Added on screen diagnostics similar to those offered by Stat Messaging.
 1.2.6: Better checking for missing message distributor and legacy support.
 Avoids exception when not available.
 1.2.5: Improved message distribution analysis
 1.2.4: Minor bug fixes